 Considerably more painful than a minor ulcer, but rarer, they last from a couple of weeks to a few month’s and make eating difficult.

-When they do clear scaring is more common too.
+After they do clear scarring is more common too.

 Herpetiform aphthous ulcers are another fairly comment type of ulcers.
 Although the name implies some link to herpes, they are not.
 Herpetiform aphthous ulcers are just a couple of mm in width and you normally have a few at any one time.
 You could have as many as 100.

 These are rarer and can merge together to form one larger irregular looking shaped sore.

 They can last anything from a week to a couple of months.

 Sadly, life can be miserable if you suffer from these due to the associate pain and discomfort.

 Causes of ulcers?